linglinchen/drug-tool/README.md

 - Copy **.env.example** to **.env** -- **.env** should *always live outside of source control*.
 - Alter **.env** to match suit the environment.
 - Navigate to the directory where the project lives (e.g. **/var/www/drug-tool**)
-- Install the Composer packages.
-You might need to modify this command depending on how you installed Composer (it's `composer.phar` on the VM). `composer install`
+- Install the Composer packages. `composer install`
 - Run the DB migrations: `php artisan migrate`
 - Import data (see below).
 - Restart Apache.